|London: A bridge over a cycle-path which you can't cycle under|

 The problem all along was the poor infrastructure and five years after this blog post, London has again been fobbed off with inadequate plans by Boris.
 The 2013 plan still does not offer enough.
 It again does not have enough money allocated for it, again much of what is allocated is destined to be consumed by the hire bike scheme, and the target set is for just 5% of journeys to be by bike.

 In June 2006 my friend Terry and I cycled from Cambridge where we then lived to the North bank of the Thames in London and back again.
 It was a practice ride for our Land's End - John o'Groats tour a month later.
-The photos all come from that ride, and show various aspects of infrastructure which really needs some money spent on it.
+The photos all come from that ride, and show various aspects of infrastructure which really needs some money spent on it on what is mostly a Sustrans route in London.
 In order they show a 5' (1.5 m) headroom sign on a cycle route, a dead end, a barrier around which it was impossible to take a bicycle without lifting it and which follows on to a path which is difficult to cycle on, is narrow and shared with pedestrians, a corrugated surface by a canal which provides excellent traction for horses but is painful on a bike and another lack of headroom with a barrier.
 The alternative route was composed of busy roads.
 It's pretty obvious that there is a lack of quality here.
+Sustrans are not helping the UK by rubber-stamping junk.